gnosispay/account-kit/README.md

 ## <a name="spend">Spend</a>

 This function generates the spend payload to be submitted to the Roles Mod.
 The spender has permissionless access as long as they stay within the configured Allowance limits.
-The populated transaction is already prepared for relay and does not need any additional signing.
+The populated transaction is relay ready, and does not require additional signing.

 ```js
 import { populateSpend } from "@gnosispay/account-kit";